Urnark/LuaWrapper/README.md

 - lua state name = the name of the Lua script that the script shall belong to
 - path of lua script = the path to the Lua script

-Thr first argument is only there to make the code smaller, more about using more Lua states in a program esists [here](more-lua-states).
+The first argument is only there to make the code smaller, more about using more Lua states in a program esists [here](more-lua-states).

 ### [Create and use more Lua states](#more-lua-states)
 It is possible to create more lua states and have c++ functions that can only be called from a specific Lua state.